-When it comes time to set the temperature of my bedroom for ideal sleep, I tend to think of what type of environment is most natural to us as humans.
+Many people ask the question, “What's the best temperature for sleep?”
+I tend to think of what type of environment is most natural to us as humans.
 We should slumber in something that most closely resembles a cool, dark cave.

 While our individual preferences will vary, the temperatures that most resemble a natural sleeping environment would range between 60 and 67-68 degrees.

 The myth that sleeping in a cold room can cause nightmares continues to persist, even though there is no evidence supporting it.